-1. The student must complete all nursing courses with a grade of "C" or higher.

-- 2. The student must complete all math exams with a score of 90-100% depending on the level of the nursing course.
+- 1. The student must complete all nursing courses with a grade of "C" or higher. - 2.
+The student must complete all math exams with a score of 90-100% depending on the level of the nursing course.
 (All nursing courses which have clinical requirements also have theory as well as math components.) - 3.
 The student must attend all lab and clinical activities and complete an allotted number of hours for each course. - 4.
 The student must successfully complete, within each nursing course, the didactic (classroom), clinical and math components (if required) in order to pass the course and progress to the next course within the nursing program. - 5.
-The student must successfully complete all general education support courses on time or will be withdrawn from the program.
-If there is a possibility that the student may fail a general support course taken concurrently, the student must notify the nursing course coordinator as soon as possible.
-If a concurrent course is failed, the student must notify the counselor immediately. - 6.
-Students who complete general support courses at institutions outside of the University of Hawai'i System must submit an official transcript to Kapi'olani CC Kekaulike Center as soon as possible.
+Students who complete general support courses at institutions outside of the University of Hawai'i System must submit an official transcript to Kapi'olani CC's Kekaulike Center as soon as possible.
 A "Request for Transcript Evaluation" must be submitted for course(s) taken at all other campuses for the Associate in Science degree to be granted.